 2012 marked the groundbreaking of the ‘Lombardi Undersea Resource Center’ in Rhode Island, to provide a physical home for research and development of advanced manned diving systems.
-This venture has commercialized several niche products.
-At LURC, work is underway on portable habitation systems as well as custom rebreather solutions for complex diving operations for and with partners in academia, industry, and the defense sector.
+This venture has commercialized several niche products, and resulted in several patents or those pending within the diving and life system space.
+Work is underway on portable habitation systems as well as custom rebreather solutions for complex diving operations for and with partners in academia, industry, and the defense sector.

 Michael persistently focuses on making strides in encouraging a greater public understanding and appreciation of the next cultural, social, and evolutionary steps for our species – improving the human condition and presence to, from, and within the sea.